Mustorpha/Tic-Tac-Toe-Game-Series/README.md

 # Tic-Tac-Toe-Game-Series
-A release of  series of back algorithm for utmost gaming strategies in a tic tac toe game.
+A release of  series of back algorithm for utmost gaming strategies in a tic tac toe game, assuming the other player plays optimally.
 # Algorithms
 - Hashing
 - Minimax